uw-vortex/VORTEX-handbook/09-onboarding.md

 * Publishing and authorship expectations;
 * Expectations to apply for external funding; and,
 * Responsibility for research ethics.
+In addition, graduate students are expected to engage with the [CIHR Individual Development Plan (IDP)](https://cihr-irsc.gc.ca/e/50516.html).
+Forms will be shared at the initial supervisory meeting and will be expected to be completed within the first month.

 ## Suggested Courses
 If you are interested in formalizing your training, we suggest looking into the following undergraduate and graduate courses that are related to day-to-day experiences in the lab: